 For more information about other voting and tally methods, please see Voting Systems and Calculating Winners

 The Voting Process

 Voters rank the candidates in order of preference, with “1” being the highest (most preferred) ranking.
 For example, if there are three candidates, the voter places “1” beside their first choice, “2” beside their second choice, and “3” beside their third choice.

-The ballot is no different than any other preferential vote such as IRV, RCV or AV, but the tallying system is what makes STV unique.
+The ballot is no different than any other preferential vote, but the tallying system is what makes STV unique.

 Results are calculated through the process of redistributing the votes and eliminating low-ranked candidates in rounds to try and get a candidate across the quota of votes required to win.
 To generate a quota, the total number of submitted votes in a vote is divided by the number of available vacancies for the position plus one.
 Then, 1/109 is added to that quotient, and the result is truncated to 9 decimal places.
 For example, if we have 115 votes cast in a vote where the position up for voting has three vacancies: